google/ExoPlayer/extensions/flac/README.md

 }
 ```

-*   Now, when you build your app, the Flac extension will be built and the
+* Now, when you build your app, the Flac extension will be built and the native
-    native libraries will be packaged along with the APK.
+  libraries will be packaged along with the APK.

-### Eclipse

-To be completed...

-## Building for various Architectures

-### Android Studio

-The manual invocation of `ndk-build` will build the library for all
-architectures and the correct one will be picked up from the APK based on the
-device its running on.

-### Eclipse

-To be completed...